What you'll learn

 - CITA-Foundation certification exam online

-The course is held on-site, with four 8 hour sessions over one week starting from March 28th until March 31st (Monday through Thursday) from 09:00 to 17:00 CET.
+The course is held on-site, with four 8-hour sessions over one week starting from August 28th until September 1st (Monday through Friday) from 9am to 5pm CET.

 The exam for the certification is on-line and available after completion of the course.
 The course material and certification are in English.